When it comes to sleep in America, we’re just not getting it. And that’s causing some major problems on the road.

 Tony Douglas, President and CEO of Smith System, says that drowsy driving is one of the biggest threats to safety on the road today.
 Avoiding drowsiness begins with changing our nighttime habits, he says, and that means more than just turning off the TV an hour earlier.
 Our tech-centric lifestyle is affecting not just how we function when we’re awake, but it’s also influencing how well we sleep — or don’t.

 “People are looking at their [phone] screens right before they go to bed, and that has been proven to screw up your sleep,” Douglas explains, adding that the blue light emitted from a phone inhibits the production of melatonin, which helps us go to sleep.

 “The brain takes an hour to go to sleep after just looking at your phone, so that is hurting people to begin with.
 And that’s given us a whole population of people who are driving around exhausted.”

-The results of that exhaustion play out daily in accidents, and Dr. David Yang, executive director of the AAA Foundation for Traffic Safety, says that not only puts the weary driver in danger, it’s a growing hazard for all.
+The results of that exhaustion play out daily in accidents, and Dr. David Yang, executive director of the AAA Foundation for Traffic Safety, says that it not only puts the weary driver in danger, but it’s also a growing hazard for all.